angelacorte/fieldVMC/README.md

 - it has no children;
 - it has been stable for at least the minimum time required.

-The simulations that do not involve the spawning of new nodes are the _cutting_, _graft_, and _graftWithMoreLeaders_ experiments.
+The simulations that do not involve the spawning of new nodes are the _selfRepair_, _selfIntegration_, and _selfSegmentation_ experiments.
 Their entrypoint can be found at `src/main/kotlin/it/unibo/collektive/vmc/VMCWithoutSpawning.kt`.
 It simply uses aggregate functions to elect leaders and manage the resource and success distribution.

+The simulations that involve only the spawning of new nodes are the _classicVMC_, _cuttingClassicVMC_, _fixedLeader_, and _cuttingFixedLeader_ experiments.
+The entrypoint for the *FieldVMC* approach can be found at `src/main/kotlin/it/unibo/collektive/vmc/FieldVMCFixedLeader.kt`, in which the leader is fixed (there is no leader election) and all nodes are able to spawn new ones.

 ### Experiments features recap
 | **Experiment** | **YAML file** | **Spawning** | **Destruction** | **Forced cutting** | **Forced union** |